2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### Fetch all faxes in the outbox folder

-This API retrieves a listing of all outgoing faxes which have not yet been sent and are in queue for processing.
+This API retrieves a listing of all outgoing faxes which have already been sent or attempted and are no longer in queue.
 Results will contain a listing of both API- and SMTP (email) - initiated outbound faxes.

 > GET /v2/accounts/{ACCOUNT_ID}/faxes/outbox